jbesomi/texthero/CONTRIBUTING.md

 > Shift-left testing is an approach to software testing and system testing in which testing is performed earlier in the lifecycle.

 Shift-left testing reduces the number of bugs by attempting to solve the problem at the origin.
 Often many programming defects are not uncovered and fixed until after significant effort has been wasted on their implementation.
-Texthero's attempt to avoid this kind of issue.
+Texthero attempts to avoid these kind of issues.

 ## Improve documentation!